inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 1184)[```none
-Drowned in confused allegory,
-doon the trenches, mannin levees, replacing memories tae be, you swallow forecast prophecies.
-O, I am most familiar
-wi muscles, how they atrophy,
-an how the mind wilts in fear
-o owerwriting memory.
-Repeat recall will flake an rot, that singular event recedes, an I'll forget that I forgot, so singularity succeeds where each auld thought I recollect is recollection of said thought, adding additional defect, reflection eternally caught.
+Yon trench depression could rampart an droon oot landslide cavalry, o stamping boulders come apart that's bearing stone-age weaponry, but I am most familiar wi muscles, how they atrophy when pressures o exterior will decompress tae apathy.
-The ages that a mountain-top
+The epoch that a mountain-top
-defined will see the oceans dried.
+defines will see the oceans dried.
-The waters o the world won't stop machine o time wi rip tide stride at tightented point o oorglass, between what's soon an could hae been, the ancient presses wi great mass an futures wait on time machine.
+The waters o the world won't stop volcanic rise o wartime stride at tightented point o oorglass, between what's soon an could hae been, the ancient presses wi great mass an futures wait on time machine.
+The warmth o hydrothermal vent can bury you in replacing, don't amble in the mantle leant dim embers o resurfacing.
+Repeat recalls will be forgot, should singular event you cling, turn recollection o said thought tae recounts o remembering.
 I disentangle frae your dive,
-I cannae help you descend more, perhaps there's hope if you derive that someone's waiting on the shore.
+I won't survive on ocean floor,
+I promise you I'll stay alive
-A someone who will never leave who kens that photons know their beam an know they can't but form an weave your future rising frae sea's seam.
+an wait fae you upon the shore, as someone who will never leave who kens that photons follow beam, an know they can't but form an weave your future rising frae sea's seam.
 ```]